microsoft/arcticseals/README.md

 This is the workspace for the Microsoft project [Find Arctic Seals with Deep Learning](https://garagehackbox.azurewebsites.net/hackathons/1214/projects/70402), which aims to automate the detection of arctic wildlife in aerial imagery collected by [NOAA Fisheries](https://www.fisheries.noaa.gov/).
 To get write access to this repo, submit a request [here](https://github.com/orgs/Microsoft/teams/arcticseals/members).

+## Imagery

+Imagery is now available publicly on [lila.science](http://lila.science/datasets/arcticseals), an open data repository for labeled images related to conservation biology.

-## Data
+## Labels

-The `data` directory contains the following dataset files from NOAA:
+The `data` directory contains the following label/metadata files:

 * `train.csv` (5,110 records): Hotspot detection data for which we have all corresponding imagery data (see below).
 Currently all of these hotspots refer to images in dataset ArcticSealsData01.
 * `test.csv` (1,314 records): Same format and distrbution of `train.csv`, suitable for cross-validation.